dpurnam/scripts/termux-udocker/readme.md

 - Script for `Single Container` docker compose files to be used by [udocker](https://github.com/George-Seven/Termux-Udocker/tree/main)
 - [Sample Script for Vaultwarden](https://github.com/dpurnam/scripts/blob/main/termux-udocker/vaultwarden.sh) along with its [docker compose file](https://github.com/dpurnam/scripts/blob/main/termux-udocker/vaultwarden-docker-compose.yml) available
 - Customize/rewrite the script for any other services you'd like to run
-- Automate service start using `termux-boot` and `termux-services` pkgs at Termux App launch
+- Automate service start using [termux-boot](https://github.com/termux/termux-boot) and [termux-services](https://github.com/termux/termux-services) at Termux App launch
 - Tested on a Non-Rooted Android phone running Termux from F-Droid

 # Usage (in Termux Terminal)